leostratus/llc-javascript-2/OUTLINE.md

 Event Loop: If the stack is clear, and there is something in the callback queue, push the first thing in the queue onto the stack.

 Think async: don't block the event loop

+Going Back to the Clothes Example
+===

+Let's go back to the clothes example where we had synchronous and asynchronous close purchases:

+[examples]

 Scope
 ===